 My research is in verification: formal techniques for checking that systems function correctly.
 In particular, I work on quantitative verification, which is used to check quantitative properties such as safety, reliability, performance and many others.
 See here for a short introduction to the topic.

-This involves building and analysing models with probabilistic and real-time behaviour.
-I work on novel techniques to improve the scalability of verification (e.g. abstraction, compositionality), game-theoretic verification methods, and applications of these techniques to a variety of areas, including systems biology, DNA computing, computer security and robotics.
+My research involves building and analysing models with probabilistic and real-time behaviour.
+I work on novel techniques to improve the scalability of verification (e.g. abstraction, compositionality), game-theoretic verification methods, and applications of these techniques to a variety of areas, including robotics and autonomous systems, computer security, systems biology and DNA computing.

 If you are interested in undertaking a PhD or student project in any of these areas, please get in touch.